The Maternity Leave Policy sets out the entitlements and support available to pregnant employees and to those on and returning from maternity leave.

 6.3 Completed Risk Assessments should be held locally with the department/division.

 6.4 It is relatively rare for special measures to be required because work will have already been organised to avoid exposure to risk.
-If, however, there is any element of possible risk, your manager will work with you to reorganise the responsibilities during pregnancy.
+If, however, there is any risk, your manager will work with you to reorganise your responsibilities during pregnancy.
 If you have any concerns at all about the effects of work on your pregnancy, you should raise these with your manager, in the first instance, at the earliest opportunity.
 You and/or your manager can also seek advice from the Safety Department or Occupational Health.

 7.1 All pregnant staff are entitled to reasonable paid time off to keep appointments for antenatal care made on the advice of a doctor, registered midwife or registered health visitor.
 Antenatal care is not necessarily restricted to medical examinations – for example, it could include parenting classes – as long as these are advised by a registered medical practitioner, midwife or health visitor.
 You should give your manager as much notice as possible of appointments.

 8.2 Additionally, where it is agreed between you and your manager, you may carry out work or attend training for up to 10 Keeping in Touch days during your maternity period without your maternity leave being brought to an end.
-Further details are available on the Keeping in Touch Days webpage.
+Further details are available on the Keeping in Touch Days web page.

-9.2 Part-time employees are entitled to a prorated entitlement to any bank holiday and closure days that occur during their period of maternity leave added to their overall holiday entitlement.
+9.2 Part-time employees are entitled to a prorated entitlement to any bank holiday and closure days that occur during their period of maternity leave, added to their overall holiday entitlement.

 9.4 If the maternity leave period is likely to cross two annual leave years, you may carry over annual leave accrued in the first leave year but must use these days within three months following your return to work.
 Any annual leave accrued in the second leave year may be taken as normal.